Marracash (album)

-Marracash is the self-titled debut album by Italian rapper Marracash.
+Marracash is the self-titled debut studio album by Italian rapper Marracash.
 It was released on 13 June 2008 in Italy, where its peak position was #11.
 The album was produced by Don Joe & Deleterio and the featured guests are J Ax, Club Dogo, Vincenzo da Via Anfossi and Co'Sang.
 The first single from the album, "Badabum Cha Cha", peaked at number 9 on FIMI.